Hiring Update: February 2017

 We are currently seeking applicants for the position of Recruitment Coordinator.
 This position focuses on developing the school’s relationship with the wider world, through visiting other schools, developing marketing materials, and working closely with our Admissions and Development Coordinators to welcome families to the school.
-If you think this could be a good fit for you, please contact us to find out more!
+Click here for an in-depth description of the position, or call us at (828) 675-4262 for more information.
+If you think this could be a good fit for you, please send your resume and a cover letter to firstname.lastname@example.org.

 We typically hire two or more staff each year, usually as house parents.
 As a staff-run school, without a director or headmaster, all of the work of running the school, including administrative and financial management, falls to the staff.
 We use a consensus decision-making process, and the ability and willingness to work within this framework is essential for all staff.
 We all receive the same modest salary, regardless of experience or amount of time employed at the school.
 Room, partial board, excellent health coverage, and other benefits are provided.